brycie-boy/The_Cosmos/Prometheus Rising Chapter 3. The Oral Bio-Survival Circuit.md

 ___

 - Highlight(pink) - Location 550
 Of course, the imprint is made by chance—by the circumstances at the moment of imprint vulnerability.
 (Recall the gosling who imprinted the ping-pong ball.)
-Some imprint bravery, inquisitiveness and the exploratory drive; others imprint timidity, infophobia (fear of the unpredictable) and withdrawal, of which the extreme case is the sad imprint called autism or childhood schizophrenia.
+Some imprint bravery, inquisitiveness and the exploratory drive; others imprint timidity, infophobia (fear of the unpredictable) and withdrawal.

 - Highlight(pink) - Location 553
 All of which is robotic, until one learns how to reprogram and reimprint one’s own brain circuits.